-In 2013, ADPP Mozambique launched the Food for Knowledge Project, an education and nutrition program.
+In 2012, ADPP Mozambique launched the Food for Knowledge Project, an education and nutrition program.
 Funded by the U.S. Department of Agriculture, Food for Knowledge seeks to improve the academic performance, nutrition, and overall health of tens of thousands of school children through the distribution of daily school meals.
-As of the end of 2017, the project was serving lunches to 86,000 children.
 Read more about Food for Knowledge.

 Teacher Training Colleges